GiovanniStephens/cardinality-constrained-optimisation/README.md

 - [x] Validate whether I can just update the diagonal elements of a variance-covariance matrix with forecast variances.
 - [x] If I cannot just update the diagonal elements of a variance-covariance matrix with forecast variances, I will need to forecast covariances.
 - [ ] Run the backtest with another group of portfolios optimised using the forecasted returns and variances.
+- [ ] Create some unit tests and validations to check that the optimisation algorithm and backtest is working as expected.